doga/rdf-dataflow/README.md

 ## An open format

-RDF Dataflow is an open format, and anyone is free to implement serialisers and deserialisers for their preferred runtime.
+RDF Dataflow is an open format, and anyone is free to implement serialisers and deserialisers for their preferred runtime:

-The `types.mts` file contains a formal definition of this format, which has the content type `application/x-rdf-dataflow+json`.
+- The `types.mts` file contains a formal definition of this format.
+- The content type of this format is `application/x-rdf-dataflow+json`.
+- The file extension of this format is `.rdfdataflow.json`.

 ## When does `RDF Dataflow` make sense as an RDF serialisation format over other formats?